arangodb/docs-hugo/site/content/3.10/deploy/deployment/kubernetes/backuppolicy-resource.md

       credentialsSecretName: "secret-name"
 ```

-Action:

-Create an ArangoBackup Custom Resource for each ArangoBackup every 15 minutes and upload to repositoryURL

 ### Create schedule for all deployments, don't allow parallel backup runs, keep limited number of backups

+You can create an ArangoBackup Custom Resource for each ArangoBackup every 15
+minutes.
+You can keep 10 backups per deployment at the same time, and delete the
+oldest ones.
+Don't allow to run backup if previous backup is not finished.

 ```yaml
 apiVersion: "backup.arangodb.com/v1"